Brainchip-Inc/akida_examples/doc/index.rst

 The Akida Development Environment comprises three main python packages:

-* the `Akida Execution Engine (AEE) <https://pypi.org/project/akida>`_ is an interface to the Brainchip Akida Neuromorphic System-on-Chip (NSoC).
+* the `Akida Execution Engine <https://pypi.org/project/akida>`_ is an interface to the Brainchip Akida Neuromorphic System-on-Chip (NSoC).
 To allow the development of Akida models without an actual Akida hardware, it includes a runtime, an Hardware Abstraction Layer (HAL) and a software backend that simulates the Akida NSoC (see *Figure 3*\ ).

 .. figure:: img/AEE.png